 AHCP 5315 Professional Development and Healthcare Ethics (3:3:0) This course guides the student's growth through professional development.
-Topics include effective communication, education, professionalism, ethical issues, practice expectations, and promotion of the student's profession.
+Topics include effective communication, education, professionalism, ethical issues,

 AHCP 5316 Independent Study (3:0:0) Students are offered the choice of doing an independent comprehensive literature review, research, or practice-based work related to gerontology.
 Students design their study plan with faculty assistance.
+Students may only enroll in this course with the permission of the Program Director.
+No textbook is required.

 AHCP 5317 Public Policy and Issues in Aging (3:3:0) This course focuses on the development and evaluation of public policy, state and federal legislative processes, insurance and financial planning, retirement income, protective services, and legal issues that affect the population, especially older individuals.
 The course investigates current events related to the public policy implementation, using both educational and consumer based literature.
+ISBN: 0-7637-4657-6